vinush-vigneswaran/c-sharp-notes/README.md

 1. Create a **new project** using a **Console Application**
 2. Name your project (e.g. "HelloCS") and choose a location.
 Solutions allow you to create and manage multiple projects - for "Solution name" you can put Chapter01 (or Project01)
 3. Pick framework .NET 5.0 (we will use the older version for now).
-If it is not available in the drop down menu you can:
+If it is not available in the drop down menu follow the instructions below:

  	> Visual Studio Installer (through Windows start menu) > MS Visual Studio 2022 > Modify > Individual Components > Tick .NET 5.0 Runtime > Restart Visual Studio and go to step 1.